Putin’s war on Ukraine is drawing battle lines within Russia

 “Let’s at least get some things stated live on air.
 I do not agree with the war my country is waging in Ukraine.
 I do not believe Ukraine, or Ukrainian people, are my enemies, or anybody’s enemies,” he said speaking Tuesday on a Chess 24 stream.

 Almost 6,500 protesters in dozens of cities have been arrested since the invasion, according to rights group OVD-Info.
-Psychiatrists, doctors, architects, journalists, actors, historians, computer programmers, directors, orthodox priests and others, signed open letters protesting the war.
+Psychiatrists, doctors, architects, journalists, actors, historians, computer programmers, directors, orthodox priests and others signed open letters protesting the war.

-If the Putin did not change course, Russia would “take its place as an aggressor and rogue state, a state that will bear responsibility for its crimes for generations,” said Ivan Zhdanov, director of the Anti-Corruption Foundation, headed by jailed dissident Alexei Navalny.
-Zhdanov spoke in a video urging a national campaign of disinformation.
+If Putin did not change course, Russia would “take its place as an aggressor and rogue state, a state that will bear responsibility for its crimes for generations,” said Ivan Zhdanov, director of the Anti-Corruption Foundation, headed by jailed dissident Alexei Navalny.
+Zhdanov spoke in a video urging a national campaign against disinformation.

 But as Russia’s economy came under intense pressure from sanctions, Russian officials doubled down and hardened their rhetoric.